chrismgala/reserve_in-store/README.md

 1. Create a DB in postgres called `reserve_in-store` and the appropriate user permissions, OR run `rake db:create`
 2. Copy .env-example to .env and fill in the relevant details.
 Assuming default settings from postgres and redis, then you'll probably not have to set anything up.
-3. Run `bundle install && bundle exec rake db:migrate && bundle exec rake db:seed`.
+3. Run `bundle install && bundle exec rake db:migrate && bundle exec rake db:seed && yarn`.
 Then run `rails server` to run your rails server.
 All of these chained commands must pass for successful installation.

 By default it runs at http://localhost:3000.
 You can also run the server through RubyMine so you can use the debugger and step through code.